craigmayhew/game-of-life/README.md

 ## Findings

-### Conways original 2d rules
+### Conway's original 2d rules
-Universes based on the original conways game of life rules have endless entropy when faces and edges are checked for neighbours.
+Universes based on the original Conway's game of life rules have endless entropy when faces and edges are checked for neighbours.
 If life dies where neighbours are less than 2 or more than 3, and is created where neighbours = 3.
 There is no stable state, no combination of tetras will remain stable.

 ### Other FAQS
 Q: Why didn't you use half a square based pyramid for your tetrahedrons?
 A: This would result in 12 tetrahedrons per cube, which felt too high.
-I also falsly thought at the time hills tetrahedron could make a cube without mirring any of the tetrahedron.
+I also falsely thought at the time hills tetrahedron could make a cube without mirroring any of the tetrahedron.
 That however turned out to be incorrect and 3 of the tetrahedron have to be mirrored.

 Q: Why tetrahedrons and not cubes?
 A: I thought it might give more interesting automata